 How Do You Take Naltrexone?

-There are several ways of taking naltrexone for alcohol use disorder, including a once-daily pill, a tablet one hour before you drink alcohol, and a monthly injection.
+There are several ways of taking naltrexone for alcohol use disorder, including a once-daily pill, a tablet one to two hours before you drink alcohol, and a monthly injection.

 - One option is to take a single naltrexone pill each morning.
 This can be useful if you drink most days, as it will block the endorphin rush from any alcohol you consume.
 It can also help reduce your overall cravings for alcohol.